Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 Regarding flows, the optimizer routine assumes the following:

 * Minimum flow velocity, :math:`v_{min}`, is 0.0 m/s.
 * Maximum flow velocity, :math:`v_{max}` is 3.0 m/s.
-Not that this assumption accounts for all diameters, while in practice, small DN sizes (like DN40, DN50, DN65) have lower maximum velocity criteria.
+Note that this assumption accounts for all diameters, while in practice, small DN sizes (like DN40, DN50, DN65) have lower maximum velocity criteria.
 * Maximum discharge is computed based in the maximum velocity, thus :math:`\dot{V}_{max}` =  :math:`v_{max} A`, with :math:`A` the cross-sectional area of the pipe.

 The minimum flow velocity of 0.0 m/s means that return flows are not allowed.